[Rev. 5/4/2013 2:50:05 PM]

 6. Before an applicant for a license as a nursing facility administrator may begin a program for training administrators described in subsection 1, the applicant must obtain approval from the Board to do so.

-7. A person or entity seeking the approval of the Board to provide a program for training administrators described in subsection 1 must submit to the Board a description of the training program and any additional information required by the Board.
+7. A person or entity must obtain approval of the Board to provide a program for training administrators described in subsection 1.
+The person or entity seeking approval must submit to the Board a description of the training program and any additional information required by the Board.

-(d) Indicate whether the applicant has been investigated or is being investigated for misconduct or had a license or certificate revoked, modified, limited or suspended, or whether any other disciplinary action or proceeding has been instituted against him or her by any authority in any state; and
+4. Indicate whether the applicant has been investigated or is being investigated for misconduct or had a license or certificate revoked, modified, limited or suspended, or whether any other disciplinary action or proceeding has been instituted against him or her by any authority in any state;

-(e) Provide a statement to the Board indicating whether the applicant has ever been convicted of a felony or any offense involving moral turpitude.
+5. Provide a statement to the Board indicating whether since the age of 18 years the applicant has ever been:

 NAC 654.111 Licensure without examination.
 (NRS 654.110, 654.180)

-1. An applicant who wishes to obtain a license as a nursing facility administrator without taking the examination required by NRS 654.150 must submit an application to the Board with the applicable fees and evidence satisfactory to the Board that:
+1. An applicant who holds a license as a nursing facility administrator or its equivalent from another jurisdiction and wishes to obtain a license as a nursing facility administrator in this State without taking the examination required by NRS 654.150 must submit an application to the Board with the applicable fees as required by NAC 654.105 and evidence satisfactory to the Board that:

 (b) The applicant is licensed as a nursing facility administrator in a state that requires a person to pass the examination administered by the National Association of Long Term Care Administrator Boards to obtain such a license.